wanjee/ShuweeAdminBundle/doc/datagrid.md

 * *Field type* : type of formatter to use for display
 * *Options* : array of options, depends on field type.  'label' is common.

+Wanjee\Shuwee\AdminBundle\Datagrid::addAction() arguments are :

+* *Action type* : Name of the class of a action type.
+Currently only supported value is DatagridListAction::class
+* *Route name* : Name of a route to redirect user to.
+This route must exist and must not require any argument.
+* *Options* : array of options, depends on action type.  'label', 'icon' and 'btn-style' and 'classes' are common.

 ## Datagrid field types

 ### Shared options

 * *label*: Column title in datagrid.
 Expects string.
 Defaults to field name (ucfirst).
-* *sortable: Is the column sortable?
+* *sortable*: Is the column sortable?
 Defaults to false.
 * *default_value*: What to display when field value cannot be displayed for the given type.
 Defaults to null.
 * *callback*: A callback function that will be used to get the value to display in the column.
 It must return the expected type of object.